tum-esi/common-coding-conventions/chapter/3_implementation.md

 ### Structure Files into 1.
 Imports, 2.
 Constants, 3.
 Publics, 4.
 Privates

-Structure each code file into parts: 1. imports/includes, 2. lobal constants, 3.
+Structure each code file into parts: 1. imports/includes, 2. global constants, 3.
 public classes/functions, 4. private classes/functions, and optional 5. direct
 instructions in the `main` file.
 Keep these parts in order and separated, e.g. do not include files or define globals within a function